rabbithat/nRF52840_uploader/README.md

 Revision History:

+Version 5: no longer requires a large static buffer that persists after the upload is finished.
+Instead, a buffer which is temporarily located at the midpoint of free RAM is used.

 Version 4: Variable and list manipulation code has become a separate library file which this code now leverages:  https://github.com/rabbithat/nRF52_essential_definitions

 Version 3: re-wrote the program by generalizing the code for manipulating variables and lists